Mjau83/witchOnesPairs/README.md

 1. Locate the repository
 2. In the reposirory you can either use the green Gitpod or Code/Download button
 3. To clone with HTTPS option click the Code/Download button, and copy the link displayed.
-4. Open the IDE, and open the Git Terminal if it's not open.
+4. Open the command line if it's not open.
 5. Change the working directory to the location where the cloned directory is to be made.
 6. Type "git clone" command and paste the url copied in step 3.
 7. Press Enter.
 The local clone will be created